(In case you missed it, here’s my recap of RapidMiner Wisdom Day 1.)

 Like we heard from Marco, the key to building a sentiment analysis model is a human-in-the-loop process.
 Joe recruited as many volunteers as he could to help label data.
 He gave specific advice not to use MBAs or interns as both often have more extreme views on labeling the data.

-Thanks to all the Day 2 speakers for your fantastic presentations.
-You can find all of the presentations from RapidMiner Wisdom 2018 at https://rapidminer.com/wisdom/2018-presentations/.
+Thanks to all the Day 2 speakers for your fantastic presentations!
+If you haven’t done so already, check out all of the presentations from RapidMiner Wisdom 2018.